ibm-cloud-docs/track-spend-with-cloudability/configure.md

 # Configuration reference for {{site.data.keyword.IBM_notm}} Cloudability enablement
 {: #configure}

-The {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture (DA) requires two parameters to run:
+The {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture requires two parameters to run:

 1. An {{site.data.keyword.cloud_notm}} IAM API key with permissions to run the deployable architecture
 2. An {{site.data.keyword.IBM_notm}} Cloudability API Key to add the {{site.data.keyword.cloud_notm}} Account to Cloudability

-See [setting up the {{site.data.keyword.IBM_notm}} Cloudability Enablement DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning) for information about these parameters and how to create them.
+See [setting up the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning) for information about these parameters and how to create them.

 ## Supported regions
 {: #regions}

-The DA supports deployment to any of the available [{{site.data.keyword.keymanagementserviceshort}} regions](/docs/key-protect?topic=key-protect-regions).
+The deployable architecture supports deployment to any of the available [{{site.data.keyword.keymanagementserviceshort}} regions](/docs/key-protect?topic=key-protect-regions).
 Your {{site.data.keyword.keymanagementserviceshort}} instance and {{site.data.keyword.cos_short}} bucket are created in the same region.
 The default region is `us-south`.

 {{site.data.keyword.cloud_notm}} recommends using one of the three [{{site.data.keyword.keymanagementserviceshort}} failover regions](/docs/key-protect?topic=key-protect-ha-dr#availability) (us-south, jp-tok, and eu-de) to avoid any service disruptions.
 {: recommend }